CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 **Q: How to measure/calculate/estimate the latency/lag time?**

 **A**: [Profile](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#profiling-speed) the OpenPose speed.
 For 1-GPU or CPU-only systems (use `--disable_multi_thread` for simplicity in multi-GPU systems for latency measurement), the latency will be roughly the sum of all the reported measurements.

+### Zero People Detected
+**Q: 0 people detected and displayed in default video and images.**

+**A**: This problem occurs when the caffemodel has not been properly downloaded.
+E.g., if the connection drops when downloading the models.
+Please, remove the current models in the model folder, and download them manually from the links in [doc/installation.md](./installation.md).
+Alternatively, remove them and re-run Cmake again.

+### CPU Version Too Slow
+**Q: The CPU version is insanely slow compared to the GPU version.**

+**A**: Yes, that is expected.
+The CPU version runs at about 0.3 FPS on the COCO model, and at about 0.1 FPS (i.e., about 15 sec / frame) on the default BODY_25 model.
+Switch to COCO model and/or reduce the `net_resolution` as indicated in [Speed Up, Memory Reduction, and Benchmark](#speed-up-memory-reduction-and-benchmark).
+Contradictory fact: BODY_25 model is about 5x slower than COCO on CPU-only version, but it is about 40% faster on GPU version.